1 Associations Overview

 end

-If you have an extension that should be shared by many associations, you can use a named extension module.
+If you have an extension that should be shared by multiple associations, you can use a named extension module.
 For example:

 module FindRecentExtension